AbhashK1/MovieRecommendation/README.md

 # MovieRecommendation
-Simple Movie Recommendation Syatem that recommends movie based on emotions by webscraping through BeautifulSoup in Python
+Simple Movie Recommendation System that recommends movie based on emotions by webscraping through BeautifulSoup in Python